 The Johnson & Johnson Credo lies at the heart of every aspect of our operations throughout the world.
 It is our undertaking to be agents of positive change in the countries in which we operate and the communities in which we live and work.

 Johnson & Johnson’s engagement in Africa dates back more than 80 years in over 25 countries.
 Beyond our growing commercial presence, we have worked extensively with partners based in Africa and internationally to support the underserved in local communities.

-To that end, Johnson & Johnson is introducing the Africa Innovation Challenge, to encourage entrepreneurial thinking in Africa and the creation of consumer health care solutions that address the critical unmet needs of the continent and her people.
+To that end, Johnson & Johnson supports the Champions of Science Africa Innovation Challenge, to encourage entrepreneurial thinking in Africa and the creation of health care solutions that address the critical unmet needs of the continent and her people.

 Johnson & Johnson is not granted any rights in the ideas of applicants to the African Innovation Challenge as a result of their participation in the challenge.
 Applicants and winners remain free to continue the further development of their ideas on their own.

 The submitted health care solutions will be evaluated based on their ability to meet the following criteria:

 - Idea submission addresses at least one of the six challenge categories (Botanical Solutions; Packaging Innovations; Mental Health; Health Worker Support; Digital Health Tools; Essential Surgical Care).

 - Idea submission is innovative and creative.